beluza-n/Reviews-API/README.md

 * Vladimir-V-K (Review/Comments)

 ## Desicription
-Group project of three developers.
+Group project during training at Yandex Prakticum.
+Uses Django Rest Framework.
-The project collects user reviews of various works.
+The project collects user reviews of various works of art.
+User can register, create review for a book / film / movie, comment reviews of other users.

 ### How to run the project:
 Clone repository and go to it with the terminal::